mohamed-myi/Contribution-Matcher/README.md

 ---

-Note: Documentation for this project was AI-assisted.
+Note: Documentation was AI-assisted, but guided and reviewed thoroughly by myself.

 ## Credits

-Developed by Mohamed Ibrahim
+By Mohamed Ibrahim.